 The only way you can really mess up a grilled oyster is to have the heat set too high.
-On a propane grill, keep the direct heat to medium, and consider cooking the oysters over indirect heat with the grill lid down so that it turns into an oven.
+On a propane grill, keep the direct heat to medium / medium high, and consider cooking the oysters over indirect heat with the grill lid down so that it turns into an oven.
 Over an open fire or briquets the rule of thumb is that if you hear the shells popping, the heat is too hot.

 Growing up, we'd just throw the oysters on the grill whole, often cooking clusters instead of singles.
-If you're cooking oysters this way, be sure to set them on the grate cupped side down with the hinge towards you (mantle pointing away).
+If you're cooking oysters this way, be double dog certain that your heat isn't too hot, and consider pointing the hinge towards you.
 As the oysters steam open, they may pop and explode, and having the hinge towards you helps direct the oyster shell shrapnel in the opposite direction.
 (If they're popping and exploding, it's a sign your heat is too high, per Tip #1).

 If you're taking the tops off the oysters before you put them on the grill, it's a bit less dangerous because there will be less pressure inside the oyster.
 But they can still explode, so either way: you might consider wearing sunglasses!
 Also be sure to procure a waterproof and heatproof glove, or handle them with tongs, because the liquid inside will be scalding hot.

 The classic way to serve barbecued oysters is drizzled with garlic butter and splashed with Tabasco.
 This method involves cooking the oysters whole.
 After about 15 minutes or so on a grill, the oysters will steam open about a quarter inch.
-Pry the shells apart with an oyster knife, and either add a spoonful of sauce if you're eating it right away, or put the oyster back on the grill (cupped side down) to let the butter cook a bit longer.
+Pry the shells apart with an oyster knife, and add a spoonful of sauce.
+You can eat it right away, or put the oyster back on the grill (cupped side down) to let the butter cook a bit longer.
 We have also been known to simply shuck the cooked oysters into a vat of melted garlic butter for hot holding and max butter factor.

 Don't have a grill?
 Put the pre-shucked oysters on a cookie tray, using rock salt to keep them upright, and bake them at 400 degrees for 8 to 10 minutes.